Dpdl-io/DpdlEngine/README.md

 Dpdl is a <ins>**constrained device**</ins> and <ins>**rapid prototyping** programming language framework</ins> with built-in database technology.
-Dpdl enables access to the Java platform API and external java libraries and supports the <ins>embedding and on-the-fly execution</ins> of **ANSI C/C++ code, Python, Julia, JavaScript, Lua and OCaml** programming languages directly within Dpdl scripts.
+Dpdl enables access to the Java platform API and external java libraries and supports the <ins>embedding and on-the-fly execution</ins> of **ANSI C, C++, Python, Julia, JavaScript, Lua and OCaml** programming languages directly within Dpdl scripts.
 Other programming language can be implemented and embedded via a dedicated plugin-in interface and configuration.
-For example the ROOT C/C++ Data Analysis framework is also available as Dpdl language plug-in.
+For example the ROOT C++ Data Analysis framework is also available as Dpdl language plug-in.

-## <ins>Dpdl</ins> ( Java API + Embedded C/C++ + Python + Julia + OCaml) = <ins>Powerful and Versatile</ins>
+## <ins>Dpdl</ins> ( Java API + Embedded C + 'C++' + Python + Julia + OCaml) = <ins>Powerful and Versatile</ins>

 **Dpdl is useful for:**

-* developing faster your ideas
+* Developing faster your ideas
-* on multiple platforms
+* On multiple platforms
-* using the power of multiple programming languages, reusing code
+* Using the power of multiple programming languages, reusing code
-* without spending time on installing, compiling and configuring environments
+* Without spending time on installing, compiling and configuring environments
-* designed for running on constrained devices
+* Designed for running on constrained devices
-* compressing, querying and accessing data on constrained devices
+* Compressing, querying and accessing data on constrained devices

 Dpdl is designed to be simple, very compact, robust, extendible and portable to almost every platform.